jamunozlab/jamunozlab.github.io/_pages/cv.md

 Work experience
 ======
-* August 2018 - Present: Assistant Professor of Physics at The University of Texas at El Paso
+* August 2018 - Present: Assistant Professor of Physics at The University of Texas at El Paso (UTEP)
 * August 2014 - August 2018: Data scientist in Algorithms Pathfinding at Intel Corporation
 * July 2013 - August 2014: Engineer in Computer Aided Design at Intel Corporation